The Best Guacamole Recipe

 How To Make It

-This simple guacamole recipe takes just minutes to make and I think it tastes just like the Chipotle Guacamole recipe.
+This easy guacamole recipe takes just minutes to make and I think it tastes just like the Chipotle Guacamole recipe.

 - Place all the ingredients in a bowl and mash with a fork until well blended or until the desired consistency.